Estimated reading time: 7 minutes

 If you grew up eating jarred sauce that your parents bought at the grocery store, stop buying it.

-Skip paying a premium price for sauce that tastes mediocre to horrible compared to homemade.
+Skip paying a premium price for a sauce that tastes mediocre to horrible compared to homemade.

 Think about the first time you tried authentic aged freshly grated parmigiana Reggiano cheese.